 Rhys co-founded and helped lead for over 15 years the non-profit group Climate Solutions.
 He pioneered several of its innovative programs and partnerships which were instrumental in positioning clean energy at the top of the Northwest's economic development agenda.
 These included "Harvesting Clean Energy" which worked with the agriculture and rural development communities, and "Poised for Profit in Clean Energy" working with the technology and investor communities.
-In 2013 he was honored as a "Sustainability Trailblazer" by the Sustainable Path Foundation.
+In 2013, he was honored as a "Sustainability Trailblazer" by the Sustainable Path Foundation.

 Late in 2013, he returned to his alma mater, The Evergreen State College, over 20 years after graduating with a Masters of Environmental Studies, to lead the College's new Center for Sustainable Infrastructure to help bring innovation, new tools, and sustainability excellence to infrastructure planning and investment in the Pacific Northwest.
 The Center envisions a future for the Pacific Northwest of smart, affordable, sustainable and resilient infrastructure systems, providing vital services accessible to all, which support healthy, prosperous, and beautiful communities.
-He authored the Center's inaugural report, "Infrastructure Crisis, Sustainable Solutions" in November 2014, and "Rewiring the Northwest's Energy System" in February 2016.